 Finextra: RSRCHXchange connects with Substantive Research Daily Briefings

-Asset managers’ have had 15 months to assess their responses to MiFID II and research unbundling rules.
-For much of the market that means the focus moves from valuing research for compliance purposes to ROI in terms of alpha and asset gathering.
-Asset managers negotiated research prices for the first time with some understanding of what they used and valued most and least.
-Last year the savings came from cutting the provider list, this year there will have been adversarial conversations with core providers to save money where possible.
+Asset managers have had over 2 years to assess their responses to MiFID II and research unbundling rules.
+At the end of 2019 asset managers negotiated research prices for the first time with some understanding of what they used and valued most and least.
+Last year the savings came from cutting the tail of the provider list, this year there have been adversarial conversations with core providers in order to save money where possible.